Go to the Students section

-The University takes information security very seriously and wherever possible the IT directorate protects the services you use from malicious or accidental damage, as well as protecting your personal data.
+The University takes information security very seriously and wherever possible protects the services you use from malicious or accidental damage, as well as protecting your personal data.

 The University uses SOPHOS as its anti-virus software on all staff and student PCs.
-We also supply it free to keep your own devices secure.
-Learn more about SOPHOS
+You can also add it to your own devices - for free - download it from https://home.sophos.com

 We encourage all at Oxford Brookes to set up 2-step verification on their University Google account - this adds an extra layer of security when you log into Google for your email, timetable and documents.
 Simple steps to set this up can be found online.
 You will need to have your mobile phone with you.